 About

 My name is Kathrin Figl.
-I am an Associate Professor (Tenured) for Information Systems at the Department of Information Systems, Production and Logistics Management at the University of Innsbruck.
+I am a Full Professor (Tenured) for Information Systems at the Department of Information Systems, Production and Logistics Management at the University of Innsbruck.
 I hold a venia legendi (habilitation) for Information Systems (“Wirtschaftsinformatik”) from the WU – Vienna University of Economics and Business, where I have worked as an Assistant Professor at the Institute for Information Systems and New Media.

 The Austrian newspaper “Die Presse” portraits my current research on research questions such as Do we think more intuitively on smartphones?
 How does screen design affect our decision?
 Why do we believe in Fake News?
 (Link to the online version, Link to the print version).